-Bylaw 15-2002 requires that all parcels of land supporting residential, commercial and industrial development with a primary access onto a developed public road right-of-way be assigned an address by Lac Ste.
-Anne County and such address must be posted, with the exception of oil and gas industry development which is regulated by the AEUB.
+Bylaw 21-2021 requires that all parcels of land supporting residential, commercial and industrial development with a primary access onto a developed public road right-of-way be assigned an address by Lac Ste.
+Anne County and such address must be posted, with the exception of oil and gas industry development which is regulated by Alberta's Energy Utilities Board (EUB).

 It is critical that emergency responders locate your home or business in times of emergencies in the Lac Ste.
 Anne County.
 It is important to have proper signage to get to your property if your require Fire, RCMP or Ambulance Services.
 Please make sure your signs are visible.

 Help us help you by making sure your municipal address sign can be clearly read from the street or road.
-If you do not have a Rural Address Sign, you can pick up an application form at the Lac Ste Anne County Office, or print off a digital copy of the form below.
+If you do not have a Rural Address Sign, you can pick up an application form at the Lac Ste Anne County Administration Office, or download the form below.